Jnava0000/Project-2/README.md

-## We are currently developing a sophisticated client designed to offer a wide range of advanced features, including but not limited to:
+## 🙌We are currently developing a sophisticated client designed to offer a wide range of advanced features, including but not limited to:

     Unlocking Restrictions: Bypassing locked settings and accessing restricted content.